 The sponsoring department interested in obtaining consultant services reviews the vendor registration database and any other internally maintained vendor lists of firms and selects firms it feels are best qualified for the project.
-Typically, at least three (3) firms should be interviewed and the basis of selection of the desired firm shall be noted on the purchase requisition and/or supported by the requisition's attachments.
+Typically, at least three (3) firms should be interviewed and the basis of selection of the desired firm shall be noted on the purchase requisition or a GSD-89 form.
 After selecting an appropriate firm for the project, the sponsoring department negotiates a reasonable fee for the services and submits a purchase requisition for the services to Purchasing.
-The vendor must comply with the County's standard purchase order terms and conditions.
-If deemed in the County's best interests, departments may instead use standard independent contract agreement or non-standard agreement if the criteria noted in Section